-- 1. Behave in ways that reflect the values and attitudes of psychology including integrity, deportment, professional identify, accountability, lifelong learning and concern for the welfare of others. - 2.
-Actively seek and demonstrate openness and responsiveness to feedback in supervision. - 3.
-Respond professionally in increasingly complex situations with a significant degree of independence. - 4.
+- 9. Behave in ways that reflect the values and attitudes of psychology including integrity, deportment, professional identify, accountability, lifelong learning, and concern for the welfare of others. - 10.
+Actively seek and demonstrate openness and responsiveness to feedback in supervision. - 11.
+Respond professionally in increasingly complex situations with a significant degree of independence. - 12.
 Accurately self-assesses competence in all competency domains; integrates self-assessment in practice; recognizes limits of knowledge/skills and acts to address them; has extended plan to enhance knowledge/skills - a.
 Interact with colleagues and supervisors in a professional and appropriate manner - b.
-Engage in self-care and appropriate coping skills in regard to stressors - c.
-Effectively engage in self-evaluation in order to utilize personal strengths in the therapeutic process - d.
-Shows awareness of need for and develops plan for ongoing learning to enhance skills - 5.
+Engage in self-care and appropriate coping skills regarding stressors - c.
+Effectively engage in self-evaluation to utilize personal strengths in the therapeutic process - d.
+Shows awareness of need for and develops plan for ongoing learning to enhance skills - 13.
 Self-monitors issues related to self-care and promptly intervenes when disruptions occur - a.
 Interact with colleagues and supervisors in a professional and appropriate manner - b.
-Engage in self-care and appropriate coping skills in regard to stressors - c.
-Effectively engage in self-evaluation in order to utilize personal strengths in the therapeutic process - 6.
+Engage in self-care and appropriate coping skills regarding stressors - c.
+Effectively engage in self-evaluation to utilize personal strengths in the therapeutic process - 14.
 Demonstrates reflectivity in context of personal and professional functioning (reflection-in-action); acts upon reflection; uses self as a therapeutic tool. - a.
 Engages in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, wellbeing, and professional effectiveness. - b.
-Effectively engage in self-evaluation in order to utilize personal strengths in the therapeutic process - c.
-Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation. - 7.
-Conducts self in a professional manner across settings and situations - a.
+Effectively engage in self-evaluation to utilize personal strengths in the therapeutic process - c.
+Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation.

+- 15. Conducts self in a professional manner across settings and situations - a.
 Interact professionally as a member of a multidisciplinary team - b.
-Provide informative and appropriate professional presentations - 8.
-Demonstrates cultural humility in actions and interactions
+Provide informative and appropriate professional presentations - 16.
+Demonstrates cultural humility in actions and interactions - a.
+Role models cultural humility with the interdisciplinary team